Skip to main content

 Troubleshooting

-Cause: The exporter cannot connect to PgBouncer's admin interface.
+Cause: The exporter is running but cannot reach PgBouncer's admin console.

 Fix:

-3. Confirm the user is listed in stats_users or admin_users in pgbouncer.ini
+3. Confirm the connecting user is listed in stats_users or admin_users in pgbouncer.ini.

-Cause: The exporter is not running or not reachable from the Collector.
+Cause: The exporter container is down or unreachable from the Collector.

 Fix: